punakha

 1. White Water Rafting on Mo Chhu and Pho Chhu

-Must-do: Always book with licensed rafting operators for safety.
+Must-do: Always book with licensed rafting operators.
 Spring and autumn are the best seasons for rafting.

 2. Join a Local Festival

-Must-do: Check the festival dates before your trip and plan accordingly – these are once-in-a-lifetime cultural experiences.
+Must-do: Check the festival dates before your trip.
+These are genuinely once-in-a-lifetime cultural experiences.

 3. Sangchhen Dorji Lhuendrup Nunnery

-Must-do: Visit in the evening to witness prayers.
+Must-do: Go in the evening to catch the prayers.

 4. Stop at Dochu La Pass